biddisco/pycicle/README.md

 cd $PYCICLE_ROOT
 # clone pycicle into the root
 git clone https://github.com/biddisco/pycicle.git pycicle
+# create a directory called `repos` where projects to be tested will go
-# make a copy of your project git repository here as well
+# make a copy of your project git repository in the `repos` folder
-cp -r /path/to/your/project/hpx $PYCICLE_ROOT/repo
+cp -r /path/to/your/project/hpx $PYCICLE_ROOT/repos/hpx
-# alternatively, cloe your project into a dir called repo
+# alternatively, clone your project into the `repos` folder
-# git clone git@github.com:STEllAR-GROUP/hpx.git repo
+# git -C ./repos/ clone git@github.com:STEllAR-GROUP/hpx.git repos/
 ```
+Note that if you are testing more than one project using the same tree then
+it is only necessary to clone/copy a second project into the `repos` folder.

 ### Running pycicle on machine A, build/test on machine B
 Follow the steps above on the machine that will do builds.